post featured image

 2. Hold this modified side plank position as you lift your left leg off the mat.
 Pull your left foot up towards your left hip, stretching the resistance band; then lower your left foot back towards the mat with control.

-3. Repeat this leg lift from side plank for 40 seconds.
+3. Repeat this leg lift from side plank for the timed interval.

 4. On the next set, switch sides and repeat this movement with the right leg.